-Jed Cain is an accomplished trial lawyer that has obtained multi-million dollar jury verdicts throughout the state of Louisiana.
+Jed Cain is an accomplished trial lawyer who has obtained multi-million dollar jury verdicts and settlements throughout the state of Louisiana.
 He has dedicated his career to representing injured workers and their families.

 In 2014, Jed was awarded the F. Scott Baldwin Award by the American Association for Justice (AAJ).
 AAJ, formerly known as the Association of Trial Lawyers of America (ATLA), is the world’s largest trial lawyer bar and supports victims’ rights worldwide.
 The F. Scott Baldwin Award is presented each year to the “most outstanding young trial lawyer” in the country.

-Jed is a 2015 graduate of the Trial Lawyers College, an invitation only program founded and led by legendary trial lawyer, Gerry Spence, over the course of three weeks.
+Jed is a 2015 graduate of the Trial Lawyers College, an invitation only program dedicated to training and educating trial lawyers who are committed to the jury system and to representing and obtaining justice for individuals.
+The College was founded and led by legendary trial lawyer, Gerry Spence, over the course of three weeks.

 - Tulane University School of Law, J.D.